Director: Debra Granik

-Not a scene is wasted or superfluous to Graniak’s vision.
+Not a scene is wasted or superfluous to Granik’s vision.
 This is pared down cinema, reflecting an America of truck drivers and farmers, train yards and woodland trails.
-It breathes with the same spirit of Mid-West poetry than runs through the work of Kelly Reichardt, although Graniak’s tempo is a notch faster.
-Though the sensibility cleaves close to realism, Graniak frequently gives us moments of contemplative grace; how a damp spiderweb can look like a parachute, for instance.
+It breathes with the same spirit of Mid-West poetry than runs through the work of Kelly Reichardt, although Granik’s tempo is a notch faster.
+Though the sensibility cleaves close to realism, Granik frequently gives us moments of contemplative grace; how a damp spiderweb can look like a parachute, for instance.
 Such moments might not forward the narrative, but they deeply enrich the film’s sense of time and location.

 Foster, a deeply committed character actor who has been ably improving countless films for the past 20 years, doesn’t showboat in his lead position, but manages to elicit great empathy.
 His Tom is a kind man, under attack from within who can only flee; a spiritual brother to Joaquin Phoenix in You Were Never Really Here, albeit with all violence removed.

 But as we see more of them, we come to understand that it is the child who is father to the man.
 Tom is the stronger person; her love for her father taking precedent over her own desires.
 She feels every bit as responsible for him as he to her, perhaps more-so.
 Graniak teases a great performance from McKenzie; thoughtful, intelligent, but also achingly vulnerable.
 That quivering chin when she’s upset might just set you off, too.